atupal/snippet/arch_and_linux/devices/surface_book_2_nvidia.md

 remove /etc/modules-load.d/nouveau.conf
 ```

-Now the nvidia card doesn't hot anymore, and windows 10 works fine since it doesn't use this GPU from exising usage experence.
+~Now the nvidia card doesn't hot anymore, and windows 10 works fine since it doesn't use this GPU from exising usage experence.~ No, the C cover is still little hot.
+Maybe not related with nvidia GPU